wallabyjs/console-ninja/README.md

 ### MCP Server

-Console Ninja comes with a built-in [MCP server](https://modelcontextprotocol.io/introduction) that allows your editor LLM agent (Cursor, Windsurf, Cline, Roo Code, etc.) to access your app runtime logs and errors.
+Console Ninja comes with a built-in [MCP server](https://modelcontextprotocol.io/introduction) that allows your editor LLM agent (Copilot, Cursor, Windsurf, Cline, Roo Code, etc.) to access your app runtime logs and errors.
 This includes the ability to access **browser and server logs and errors** for full stack applications.

 ![mcp](https://console-ninja.com/images/mcp-copilot.gif)